ropensci/roweb3/content/champions/programdetails_2023.md

 {{< figure src = "/images/volunteer/peep3.png" width = "300" alt = "Person holding a butterfly nest." class = "pull-right" >}}

-We are looking for people that work on STEAM fields, from anywhere in the world, who identify with the above and who:
+We are looking for people who work in STEAM fields, from anywhere in the world, who identify with the above and who:

 * Already have development knowledge with the R language and a solid idea for an R package they’d like to develop, or;

-* Have already developed an R package that is in [rOpenSci scope](https://devguide.ropensci.org/policies.html?q=scope#aims-and-scope), and want to have it [peer reviewed](/software-review/) through rOpenSci.
+* Have already developed an R package that is within [rOpenSci scope](https://devguide.ropensci.org/policies.html?q=scope#aims-and-scope), and want to have it [peer reviewed](/software-review/) through rOpenSci, or;

-* Want to become a [reviewer](https://devguide.ropensci.org/reviewerguide.html) for rOpenSci.
+* Want to become a [reviewer](https://devguide.ropensci.org/reviewerguide.html) for rOpenSci, and;

 * Have basic English communication skills (written and verbal).